mbaeumer/mbaeumer.github.io/_posts/2017-07-16-python-enums.markdown

   COMPLETED = 3
 {% endhighlight %}

-Importing an enumeration
+# Importing an enumeration
+Provided the enumeration above is created and sved in a file named status.py, you can import it as follows:
 {% highlight python %}
 from status import Status
 {% endhighlight %}

-Creating a variable of type Status with value OPEN
+# Creating a variable of type Status with value OPEN
 {% highlight python %}
 status  = Status.OPEN
 print("Status: " + str(status))
 {% endhighlight %}

-Setting the status with a numeric value
+# Setting the status with a numeric value
 {% highlight python %}
 another_status = Status(2)
 print(another_status)
 {% endhighlight %}

-Checking the value of the enum variable
+# Checking the value of the enum variable
 {% highlight python %}
 if status == Status.COMPLETED:
   print("Congrats, the task is completed")